Commodore 64: Market war: 1982–1983

 Commodore sold the C64 not only through its network of authorized dealers but also through department stores, discount stores, toy stores and college bookstores.
 The C64 had a built-in RF modulator and thus could be plugged into any television set.
 This allowed it (like its predecessor, the VIC-20) to compete directly against video game consoles such as the Atari 2600.
 Like the Apple IIe, the C64 could also output a composite video signal, avoiding the RF modulator altogether.
 This allowed the C64 to be plugged into a specialized monitor for a sharper picture.
 Unlike the IIe, the C64's NTSC output capability also included separate luminance/chroma signal output equivalent to (and electrically compatible with) S-Video, for connection to the Commodore 1702 monitor, providing even better video quality than a composite signal.

 Aggressive pricing of the C64 is considered to have been a major catalyst in the video game crash of 1983.
 In January 1983, Commodore offered a $100 rebate in the United States on the purchase of a C64 to anyone that traded in another video game console or computer.
 To take advantage of this rebate, some mail-order dealers and retailers offered a Timex Sinclair 1000 (TS1000) for as little as $10 with the purchase of a C64.
 This deal meant that the consumer could send the TS1000 to Commodore, collect the rebate, and pocket the difference; Timex Corporation departed the computer market within a year.
 Commodore's tactics soon led to a price war with the major home computer manufacturers.
-The success of the VIC-20 and C64 contributed significantly to the exit from the field of Texas Instruments and other smaller competitors.
+The success of the VIC-20 and C64 contributed significantly to Texas Instruments and other smaller competitors exiting the field.